 Working in a restaurant will present you with numerous challenges as a performer.
 By writing down what happened at your event, you can improve yourself as an entertainer.
 Though this is true at any event, my experience has shown restaurants to be the most enlightening.

 Recently I had a restaurant gig where I had a very diverse series of situations that I had to deal with professionally.
 In this article, I will be reviewing a few of those events.
-I will mention positives, negatives, and what I learned most as an entertainer.
-This is meant to be a model for one possible way that you can approach your events with the attitude of continual improvement.
+I will mention the positives, negatives, and what I learned most as an entertainer.
+This is meant to be a model for one possible way to approach your events with the attitude of continual improvement.

 What a Comedian!

-This was a table where I started to say something bad about a particular breed of dog that I didn’t like.
+This was a table where I started to say something wrong about a particular breed of dog that I didn’t like.
 Unfortunately, that happened to be the same type of dog that the lady had.
-So, as you can imagine, there was a look of shocked terror on her face when I had the audacity to mention that I didn’t care for her little shnookums.
+So, as you can imagine, there was a look of shocked terror on her face when I dared to mention that I didn’t care for her little snookums.

-At that point in time, I knew as an entertainer that I had two choices.
-I could either stop, and apologize or I could pretend like I didn’t see her look of shock, continue with my rant, and then make my continued rant become more and more unbelievable until the entire table realized that I was only joking around to joke around.
+Now, I knew as an entertainer that I had two choices.
+I could either stop and apologize or pretend like I didn’t see her look of shock, continue with my rant, and then make my continued rant more and more unbelievable until the entire table realized that I was only joking about joking around.

-Good: I stretched my limits as an entertainer and it paid off by giving me confidence to try it in the future.
+Good: I stretched my limits as an entertainer, and it paid off by giving me the confidence to try it in the future.

 Hurry, Dial 911.
 The Drunk is Dying!

 This is what I heard as one of the drunks (trying to sneak out of the restaurant without paying) fainted right outside the restaurant door and hit her head on the sidewalk.
-She was knocked out at first, but soon woke up.
-She wasn’t dying, but she did hit her head pretty hard, start bleeding, and need to be taken by an ambulance.
-The whole ordeal took easily an hour or more.
+She was knocked out at first but soon woke up.
+She wasn’t dying, but she did hit her head pretty hard, start bleeding and needed to be taken by an ambulance.
+The whole ordeal took an hour or more efficiently.

 I again was faced with a couple of choices, mainly: Go check out what was going on or stay inside and try to occupy the patrons so that they didn’t know anything was wrong.